Oil Hits Two-Year Highs as U.S. Stockpiles Drop

 ADVERTISEMENT

-U.S. production also reached another record weekly high last week, according to the EIA.
+U.S. production reached another record weekly high last week to 9.658 million barrels per day, according to the EIA.

 "We're going to need to see this kind of [reduced inventories] data every week to start another leg on this rally," Mr. McGillian said.

-"The market's rather thin today," said Donald Morton, senior vice president of Herbert J. Sims & Co., who oversees an energy trading desk.
-"Overall I think these numbers are more bearish than bullish."

-Analysts have warned that with bullish speculative bets on oil near record highs, the market could be underwhelmed by an announcement from OPEC and vulnerable to a selloff next week.
+With bullish speculative bets on oil hovering near record highs, analysts warn the market could be underwhelmed by an announcement from OPEC and vulnerable to a selloff next week.
 While most market participants are betting on an extension, more uncertainty surrounds the length of any such deal.

 The EIA reported that gasoline stockpiles were unchanged last week, and distillate stockpiles rose by 300,000 barrels.